Combustion: Incomplete combustion of a hydrocarbon in oxygen

+The product distribution is therefore not determined solely by the overall stoichiometric combustion equation.
+Instead, it reflects the competition between many possible oxidation, reduction, dissociation, and recombination reactions.
+For example, carbon-containing species can be distributed among CO2, CO, CH4, other hydrocarbons, and elemental carbon, while hydrogen can occur predominantly as H2O or H2 depending on the conditions.

+The importance of the different products changes systematically with the oxygen-to-fuel ratio.
+With an excess of oxygen, oxidation is favoured and CO2 and H2O generally dominate.
+As the oxygen supply is reduced, CO and H2 become increasingly important.
+Under strongly fuel-rich conditions, CH4, other hydrocarbons, and elemental carbon can become significant.
+At high temperatures, equilibrium dissociation additionally produces small quantities of reactive species such as H, O, and OH.

+Thus, incomplete combustion should not be regarded as producing one fixed set of products.
+The four commonly observed products—CO2, CO, H2O, and H2—represent only the principal species under a particular range of conditions, while a much larger collection of gaseous and, under sufficiently fuel-rich conditions, solid products may be present.

 Liquid fuels

 Combustion of a liquid fuel in an oxidizing atmosphere actually happens in the gas phase.
 It is the vapor that burns, not the liquid.
 Therefore, a liquid will normally catch fire only above a certain temperature: its flash point.
 The flash point of liquid fuel is the lowest temperature at which it can form an ignitable mix with air.
 It is the minimum temperature at which there is enough evaporated fuel in the air to start combustion.

 Gaseous fuels

 Combustion of gaseous fuels may occur through one of four distinctive types of burning: diffusion flame, premixed flame, autoignitive reaction front, or as a detonation.
 The type of burning that actually occurs depends on the degree to which the fuel and oxidizer are mixed prior to heating: for example, a diffusion flame is formed if the fuel and oxidizer are separated initially, whereas a premixed flame is formed otherwise.
 Similarly, the type of burning also depends on the pressure: a detonation, for example, is an autoignitive reaction front coupled to a strong shock wave giving it its characteristic high-pressure peak and high detonation velocity.